Divorce Process | Read Time 10 Minutes.

 Decree nisi granted

-However, if the respondent opposes the divorce, there will be a court hearing.
-The judge may grant decree nisi or send both parties a “notice of refusal of the judge’s certificate form”, stating the reasons why they cannot divorce.
+However, if the Respondent opposes the divorce, there will be a court hearing at this stage.
+The Judge may send both parties a “notice of refusal of the Judge’s certificate form”, stating the reasons why the partners cannot divorce.

-After the Decree Nisi has been granted, the petitioner has six weeks to apply for a Decree Absolute.
-The Decree Absolute is the legal document which ends the marriage.
-The notice of application is used for the Decree Nisi to be made an absolute form.
+After the decree nisi has been granted, the petitioner has six weeks to apply for a decree absolute.
+The decree absolute is the second legal document that fully ends the marriage.

 Decree absolute granted

-Therefore, it is essential that you find a lawyer as they can advise you on the best options available to your individual situation.
+It’s essential that you find a lawyer because they can advise you on the best options available to your individual situation.
 LGBT Lawyers can connect you with an expert lawyer who won’t treat you differently because of your sexual orientation.